mistivia/bamboo-lisp/Readme.md

 ## Examples

 See `tests/` for more examples.
-The tests alse serve as documented.
+The tests also serve as documents.

 ### 1. Y Combinator